Carbon Reduction Plan

 5. Prioritising environmental responsibility throughout the design and execution of future office refurbishment

-6. Minimising energy consumption in our datacentres through a life cycle assessment and the introduction of energy optimisation tools and processes
+6. Minimising energy consumption in our datacentres through a life-cycle assessment and the introduction of energy optimisations tools and processes.

 Declaration and Sign Off